-Before we start, you should ask yourself what is it that you want out of the software?
+Before we start, you should ask yourself what is it that you want out of the project management software?
 What are your requirements or needs?
 So that when you are checking the options provided you can choose which of them suits your business better.

-Alright, let’s get to the best project management software for small business:
+The best project management software for small business:

 - Zoho Projects